AnkuranKh/AI-teacher/README.md

 Require the transcript mini-server to be running.

-If you want to test YouTube uploads, please contact the repository owner.
+If you want to test YouTube uploads, please contact me.

 ---